MODM coordination of clinical studies

 -

-- Provide students intending to work in clinical research with a basic knowledge of the various therapeutic areas covered by clinical studies.
+- Provide students pursuing careers in clinical research with basic knowledge of the various therapeutic areas that are the subject of clinical studies.

 THERAPEUTIC APPROACHES

-Oncology, Cardiovascular, CNS, Pneumology, Thrombosis, Diabetes, Hypertension, Hematology, Rheumatology, Psychiatry, Analgesics, Malaria, Infectiology, Vaccine trials, Medical device trials
+Oncology, Cardiovascular, CNS, Pulmonology, Thrombosis, Diabetes, Hypertension, Hematology, Rheumatology, Psychiatry, Analgesics, Malaria, Infectious Diseases, Vaccine Trials, Medical Device Trials

 PHARMACOKINETICS

-Definition of the main variables involved in Phase 1 clinical development
+Definition of the main variables involved in the conduct of phase 1 clinical development

 PEC